moby/moby/docs/sources/userguide/dockerimages.md

     ouruser/sinatra     devel   5db5f8471261  11 hours ago   446.7 MB
     ouruser/sinatra     v2      5db5f8471261  11 hours ago   446.7 MB

+## Image Digests

+Images that use the v2 or later format have a content-addressable identifier called a `digest`.
+As long as the input used to generate the image is unchanged, the digest value is predictable.
+To list image digest values, use the `--digests` flag:

+    $ docker images --digests | head
+    REPOSITORY                         TAG                 DIGEST                                                                     IMAGE ID            CREATED             VIRTUAL SIZE ouruser/sinatra                    latest              sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf    5db5f8471261        11 hours ago        446.7 MB

+When pushing or pulling to a 2.0 registry, the `push` or `pull` command output includes the image digest.
+You can `pull` using a digest value.

+    $ docker pull ouruser/sinatra@cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf

+You can also reference by digest in `create`, `run`, and `rmi` commands, as well as the `FROM` image reference in a Dockerfile.

 ## Push an image to Docker Hub

 Once you've built or created a new image you can push it to [Docker